FAQ's - Frequently Asked Questions:

+The unit pictured actually froze so badly, that it ruined the heat pump and had to be replaced.
 If this problem was caught sooner, it might have just needed a minor repair instead of an expensive replacement.

-What happens when I switch to Emergency Heat?When switching to Emergency Heat, the red indicator light will go on.
+When switching to Emergency Heat, the red indicator light will go on.
 And it will stay on until you stop using the Emergency Heat.
 This just lets you know you are in emergency mode.
 On a call for heat, no signal will be sent to the outdoor Heat Pump.
 Only the indoor unit and the back-up heat will run.
 On all-electric systems, this will provide enough heat to keep you going until the Heat Pump can be fixed.
 Gas/Oil/Hot-water system should provide plenty of heat.

 Please keep in mind that the information found on our website is provided free of charge and Hannabery HVAC does not assume any liability resulting from the information we provide.
 We hope this information helps, but please note that these are just rough guidelines, and not all possible situations are covered.
 Your HVAC system should be inspected and repaired by a trained technician.